-The venue – in the heart of Shropshire – offered us an ideal location to showcase our new machines and technology and could also be used by the next generation of engineers due to be trained there.
+The venue – in the heart of Shropshire – offered us an ideal location to showcase our new machines and technology and could also be used by the next generation of engineers due to being trained there.

 It would form an important spoke in our Technical Academy Network and reinforced our commitment to customers in the strategically important West Midlands.
-In short it made perfect business sense.
+In short, it made perfect business sense.

 There were 15 lathes, 15 millers, a fully calibrated metrology lab, vehicle ramps in operation, welding bays being installed and robotics.
-It felt and looked like someone had transported me to a world class manufacturing facility – better still it still wasn’t even finished then.
+It felt and looked like someone had transported me to a world-class manufacturing facility – better still it still wasn’t even finished then.

 Our CNC Zone fits perfectly with the myriad of state-of-the-art technology on display.
-In this area, apprentices, manufacturing staff and SMEs can take their pick from three Bridgeport Hardinge GX480s, 2 GS150s, a V1000 and twin spindle technology on the Chiron DZ15W.
+In this area, apprentices, manufacturing staff and SMEs can take their pick from three Bridgeport Hardinge GX480s, 2 GS150s, a V1000 and twin-spindle technology on the Chiron DZ15W.
 All have a mixture of Siemens, Heidenhain and Fanuc controls.